madarshb19/UBS-papers-implementation/Randomized Signature Layers for feature extraction in time series data/README.md

 unlike trainable NNs.
 Reservoir is essentially the ground-truth which drives a particular system (ex : the exact function driving the time series).

 The advantage of a reservoir is that since its not trained, its computationally efficient and easy to map to higher-order output space.
+Note that calculating signatures (evaluating iterated integrals) is exponential with d where d: number of dimensions

 ## Johnson-Lindenstrauss argument

 This is apparently the foundation of why dimensionality reduction works.
 It states "Any set of n points in high-dimensional space can be embedded into a much lower-dimensional space while approximately preserving pairwise Euclidean distances, with high probability."
+This argument ensures using randomized signatures with k dimensions can sufficiently approximate a very high-dimensional space

+## Euler-Mayurama method (Approximating solutions of SDEs)